 Because it contains essential fatty acids, it helps repairing the skin and promotes a smooth supple skin.
 Everybody wants they skin to look great and when a tea can do that, it sounds amazing!

 This tea is great for mature skin as it helps to reduce the wrinkles and regenerate the skin.
 Promotes collagen formation.

 The anti-inflammatory properties help reducing the uneven pigmentation and cleanses the skin of toxins.
 The skin will appear clear and brightened.

 Sakura is an elegant symbol of Japanese beauty.
 Its pink, clear, flawless appearance it is often encountered in Japanese weddings.

 The salty tea I mentioned earlier can vary in taste as the salt technique is actually used to preserve the cherry blossoms.
 It is different from drying them as it keeps more of the taste and benefits.

 I only drank this in tea shops, but the sweet version is made of the same salty flowers, leaving only the subtle taste of the cherry blossom behind.
 If you prefer the salty taste, you can be added back to the tea-cup, depending on how you like the taste.
 You can read more details on how to prepare it, here.

-The image you get when you have the sakura tea in front of you is very relaxing and the pastel fairy tale is slowly developing in front of you while the cherry blossoms are dancing around.
+The image you get when you have the sakura tea in front of you is very relaxing and the pastel colors are slowly unveiling in front of you while the cherry blossoms are dancing around.
 For perfectly enjoying this experience, ideally you would need a glass teapot.
 It can be a perfect companion for a tea meditation to help you calm your mind.